TurboWarp/docs/docs/development/home.md

 # Development

-If you want to build TurboWarp itself (scratch-gui, scratch-vm, etc.), see [Getting Started](./getting-started.md).
+If you want to build TurboWarp itself (scratch-gui, scratch-vm, etc.), see [Modding Introduction](./getting-started.md).

 If you want to build custom extensions, see [Custom Extensions](./extensions/introduction.md)